theriley106/Headspace-Bandwidth-Reducer/README.md

 - The "Silence" in the guided meditation session was <i>actual</i> silence

-I assumed that the silence was just a point in which the speaker wasn't talking into the microphone.
+I initially thought that the silence was just a point in which the speaker wasn't talking into the microphone.
 I assumed that background noise and other sounds were picked up, but they were so quiet that they weren't noticable.
 I was curious to see what the difference in filesize would be if I removed these durations of silence.
 Using Audacity, I applied the "Truncate Silence" effect with the parameters indicating a level below -50 decibals, and a duration higher than .01 seconds.

 <p align="center">
 <img src ="static/truncateSilence.png">
 </p>
 <p align="center">Audacity Truncate Silence Effect</p>

-After applying this effect, the filesize was reduced from 6.0 MB to 2.8 MB.
+After applying this effect, the filesize was reduced from **6.0 MB** to **2.8 MB** - **A decrease of ~53.34%**.

 ### Proposal